Fl4m3Ph03n1x/gnome-census/README.md

 This is a small demo project that uses a sample backend server using Nodejs and a front-end interface using Angular 1.

-##  Run server locally
+##  Run the project

-1. Clone the reop
+1. Clone the repo
 2. npm install
 3. npm start
 4. Have fun!

-## Front-end client

-For your amusement, the front-end client is currently connected to a Cloud9 server.
-So technically, you don't need to run the server locally.
+The demo server is now running in localhost:3000 and the client in localhost:8080.